matlach/atinject/README.md

 ### Logger

-inject an [slf4j](http://www.slf4j.org) logger interface based on the injection point bean class backed by the [logback](http://logback.qos.ch) implementation.
+inject an [slf4j](http://www.slf4j.org) logger interface based on the injection point bean class backed by the [logback](http://logback.qos.ch) implementation. by default, logging level can be changed at runtime any time through it is mbean located under ```ch.qos.logback.classic```.

 ![Logger](http://yuml.me/36c406d7 "Logger")